blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 think about remote hosts that have files on their local file systems.
 HDFS has played its part and can exit the stage.

+*Note: since writing this we've found a [wonderful article by Julia Evans](http://jvns.ca/blog/2014/05/15/diving-into-hdfs/), that describes a similar process.
+It's worth a read.*

 Data-local tasks with distributed
 ---------------------------------